Keith Crook: Teaching career

 In 1961, Crook took a position at the Australian National University (ANU) teaching sedimentology and stratigraphy.
 He undertook research in New Guinea and Tumut, New South Wales.
 This research was concerned with the tectonic development of sedimentary basins.
 In mid-1992 Crook was appointed to a position at the University of Hawaiʻi as Science Program Director of the Undersea Laboratory.
 He returned to the ANU as a visiting fellow in mid-2004, where he continued his research until 2017.
 In 2008 a new species of prehistoric armoured lobe-finned fish discovered near Eden, New South Wales by a team of ANU scientists was named Edenopteron keithcrooki, in honour of Keith Crook.
 This was in recognition of Crook's discovery of several fossil sites in New South Wales, plus coordinating the mapping of a large area around Eden and Twofold Bay by staff and students of his at the ANU.

-Pacifism and Political involvement
+Pacifism and political involvement

-In 1955 he was drafted into military service, which crystalized his disquiet on the use of war and violence as political tools, and he subsequently was granted an exemption as a conscientious objector.
+In 1955 he was drafted into military service, which crystallized his disquiet on the use of war and violence as political tools, and he subsequently was granted an exemption as a conscientious objector.
 Around this time he started attending Quaker meetings, whose Peace testimony accorded with his own thoughts, and he joined as a member in 1958.
-In 1963 Crook joined the Australian Labor Party and stood as a candidate in the 1969 Federal election for the seat of Bradfield.
+In 1963 Crook joined the Australian Labor Party and stood as a candidate in the 1969 federal election for the seat of Bradfield.
 Dr Crook served as a long-term scientific policy advisor for the Australian Labor Party, commencing under Gough Whitlam.
-In 1970 he presented the James Backhouse Lecture in Melbourne, entitled “Security for Australia?”.
+In 1970 he presented the James Backhouse Lecture in Melbourne, entitled "Security for Australia?".